 What's Eligible: The judges will consider completed projects in any of the 11 categories specified above.
-For the 2013 Palladio Awards, projects must be completed between November 2011 and November 2013.
+For the 2017 Palladio Awards, projects must have been completed between November 2012 and November 2016.
 The project can be a complete building, landscape, streetscape, etc. The project can also be a significant sub-unit of a larger project (e.g., an interior) where the applicant had control over the entire design and/or execution of the sub-unit.

 If You Are One of the Winners

 Winners are encouraged to publicize their projects in other media.
 Required language: "The Palladio Design Awards are produced by TRADITIONAL BUILDING and PERIOD HOMES magazines, and presented by The Traditional Building Conference Series. "

 Deadlines, Fees and Entry Requirements

 How to Enter: Fill out the Official Entry Form, and carefully follow the instructions to prepare the rest of your submission.

 Fees: The Entry Fee is $150 for each project submitted.
 Entry fees are non-refundable.

 Judging and selection of the Award Winners is done by a panel of distinguished architectural designers selected by the editors of Traditional Building and Period Homes magazines.